Q/A: Inheritance and Texas Common Law Marriages

 Contact an Experienced Common Law Marriage Attorney in Killeen, TX

 If your common law spouse died without leaving a will, then it will likely make things more difficult for you.
-Attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Central Texas has the experience, skill, and compassion to help you establish the legitimacy of your common law marriage and to aggressively advocate for what is rightfully yours.
+Attorney Brett Pritchard at the Law Office of Brett H. Pritchard in Central Texas has the experience, skill, and compassion to help you establish the legitimacy of your common law marriage and to aggressively advocate for what is rightfully yours.

-Contact us online or call us at (254) 220-4225 today for more information please.
+Contact us online or call us at (254) 781-4222 today for more information.

 Categories: